 A DPOA remains in effect until the principal’s death unless it is revoked earlier by the principal while they are still mentally competent.
 It ensures seamless decision-making until the end of the principal’s life or until they choose otherwise.

-How can one prevent misuse of a DPOA?
+How can one prevent the misuse of a DPOA?

 To prevent misuse, the DPOA document should clearly define the agent’s powers and any limitations.
-It is advisable to consult an attorney to ensure these align with the principal’s wishes and comply with legal requirements.
+It is advisable to consult an attorney or an online notary to ensure these align with the principal’s wishes and comply with legal requirements.

 What should you consider when choosing an agent for a DPOA?